OCR-D/ocrd-website/site/de/workflows.md

       <td>ocrd-cis-ocropy-denoise</td>
       <td><code>{“level-of-operation”:”page”}</code></td>
       <td>&nbsp;</td>
-	  <td><code>ocrd-cis-ocropy-denoise -I OCR-D-BIN2 -O OCR-D-DENOISE</code></td>
+	  <td><code>ocrd-cis-ocropy-denoise -I OCR-D-BIN -O OCR-D-DENOISE</code></td>
     </tr>
   </tbody>
 </table>

-### Step 5: Deskewing
+### Step 3: Deskewing

-In this processing step a document image is taken as input and the skew of that document is corrected.
+This processor takes a document image as input and does the skew correction of that document.
 The input images have to be binarized for this module to work.

 <table class="before-after">